19hours/sg-statutes/Acts/Legal Profession Act.md

 [40/96]

-(3) Subsection (1) shall not apply to a solicitor who practises in partnership with any solicitor who has been in active practice in Singapore for not less than 3 continuous years or 3 years out of a continuous period of 5 years.
+(3) Paragraphs (b) and (c) of subsection (1) shall not apply to a solicitor who was admitted as a solicitor before 1st March 1997.

-[40/96]
+[20/2007 wef 01/06/2007]

-(4) Subsection (1) shall not apply to a solicitor who is a director of a law corporation if at least one of the directors of that law corporation is a solicitor who has been in active practice in Singapore for not less than 3 continuous years or 3 years out of a continuous period of 5 years.
+(4) This section shall not apply to a solicitor who has before 9th March 2007 been in practice as a solicitor on his own account or in partnership (whether in a law firm or a limited liability law partnership) or as a director of a law corporation.

-[4/2000]
+[20/2007 wef 01/06/2007]

-(4A) Subsection (1) shall not apply to a solicitor who is a partner of a limited liability law partnership if at least one of the partners of that limited liability law partnership is a solicitor who has been in active practice in Singapore for not less than 3 continuous years or 3 years out of a continuous period of 5 years.
+[19/2008 wef 19/09/2008]

-(5) Any solicitor who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000.
+(5) Any solicitor who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000.

 [20/2007 wef 01/06/2007]

 [40/96]

-(6) For the purposes of this section and section 75D, “legal officer” includes a legal officer of the Inland Revenue Authority of Singapore or of such other statutory corporation as the Minister may prescribe.
+(6) For the purposes of this section and section 75D, “legal officer” includes a legal officer of the Inland Revenue Authority of Singapore or of such other statutory body or law office in the public service as the Minister may prescribe.

 [20/2007 wef 01/06/2007]